open-mmlab/OpenPCDet/docs/guidelines_of_approaches/mppnet.md

-# Will be available soon
+# The guideline of MPPNet Will be available soon